Chet Culver: Minimum wage

 Culver signed legislation instituting Iowa's first minimum wage increase in a decade in 2007, raising the hourly wage from $5.15 to $7.25.

 Alternative energy

 Culver touted Iowa as the leading alternative "energy capital of the world".
 He started a "power fund" to assist with that effort.
+Culver continued Iowa’s strengths in renewable energy, creating the Iowa Power Fund.